 Forget the idea that making jam is a complicated, all-day process.
-This recipe, taken from The From-Scratch Kitchen , is three-steps easy.
-Plus it's a prime candidate for fancy variations (Strawberry Pinot Noir?
-All the yes).
+This recipe from our class, The From-Scratch Kitchen , is three-steps easy.
+Plus, it's a prime candidate for gifting .
+Strawberry Pinot Jam — who wouldn't love that?!

 Yield: 1½ to 2 cups

 - 1 pound prepared fresh or frozen fruit

 - 2-4 tablespoons water

 - ½ teaspoon fresh lemon juice, or more to taste

 - Herbs, spices and other flavor additions (see ideas below)

 In a heavy-bottomed pot, combine the fruit and water over medium heat.
 Bring to a low boil, cover and reduce the heat to medium-low.

 Cook, stirring and mashing every few minutes, until the fruit breaks up and starts to liquefy, about 10-15 minutes.

 2. Sweeten and Thicken